A Comparison of Categories of Nori Motivic Sheaves

 are both multiplication by the degree of $q$ (see~\cite[Prop.~13.7.6]{CD19}).
 It follows that every object $M \in \DA(X)$ is a direct summand of $q_* q^* M$, while every object $M' \in \DA(X')$ is a direct summand of $q^* q_* M'$. \end{rem}

-An object of $\DA(X)$ is called \textit{constructible} if it belongs to the thick triangulated subcategory generated by the motives $M_X(W)$ with $W \in \Sm/X$.
-Since $\DA(X)$ is compactly generated by such motives, it follows that an object is constructible if and only if it is compact (see~\cite[Prop.~15.1.4]{CD19}).
-On the other hand, by~\cite[Thm.~6.3.26]{CD16}, this notion of constructibility matches with the topological intuition, namely: an object $A \in \DA(X)$ is constructible if and only if there is a stratification of $X$ into locally closed subvarieties $S$ such that the inverse image of $A$ on each stratum $S$ is dualizable in the symmetric monoidal category $\DA(S)$.
-We let $\DAct(X)$ denote the full subcategory of $\DA(X)$ spanned by the constructible objects.
+An object of $\DA(X)$ is \emph{constructible} if it belongs to the smallest stable sub-$\infty$-category containing the motives $M_X(W)$ with $W \in \Sm/X$ and closed under retracts.
+Since $\DA(X)$ is compactly generated by such motives, an object is constructible if and only if it is compact~\cite[Prop.~15.1.4]{CD19}.
+By~\cite[Thm.~6.3.26]{CD16}, this notion of constructibility matches with the topological intuition: an object $A \in \DA(X)$ is constructible if and only if there is a stratification of $X$ into locally closed subvarieties $S$ such that the inverse image of $A$ on each stratum $S$ is dualizable in the symmetric monoidal category $\DA(S)$.
+We let $\DAct(X)$ denote the full subcategory of constructible objects in $\DA(X)$.
 By~\cite[Thm.~8.10, Thm.~8.12]{AyoEtaleReal}, the subcategories $\DAct(X)$ are stable under the six operations.
-In conclusion, $\DAct(X)$ is the smallest thick triangulated subcategory of $\DA(X)$ containing the unit motive $\Q_X$ and stable under any functor $\DA(X) \to \DA(X)$ obtained out of the six operations.
+In conclusion, $\DAct(X)$ is the smallest stable sub-$\infty$-category of $\DA(X)$ containing the unit motive $\Q_X$ and closed under any functor $\DA(X) \to \DA(X)$ obtained out of the six operations.

 Let us now assume that we are given a complex embedding $\sigma \colon k \hookrightarrow \C$.
 This allows us to compare the theory of Voevodsky motives with the classical theory of sheaves for the analytic topology.